-Never disconnect the battery cables while the engine is running since it can cause damage to your boat's electrical system components.
+- Never disconnect the battery cables while the engine is running since it can cause damage to your boat's electrical system components. - When using shore power or generator power, the simultaneous operation of several AC accessories can result in an overloaded circuit.
+It may be necessary to turn off one accessory while operating another.

 - Electrical connections are prone to corrosion.
-To reduce corrosion caused electrical problems, keep all electrical connections clean and protect them with a spray-on protectant such as Corrosion Guard®. - VOLTAGES Boats use either 120v AC/60Hz or 240v AC/60Hz systems and 12v DC or 24v DC.
+To reduce corrosion caused electrical problems, keep all electrical connections clean and protect them with a spray-on protectant designed to control/prevent corrosion. - VOLTAGES Boats use either 120v AC/60Hz or 240v AC/60Hz systems and 12v DC or 24v DC.
 Voltage and frequency of AC and DC are labeled on the electrical distribution panel.